dotnet/arcade/Documentation/UnifiedBuild/TFM-Trimming-And-Targeting.md

 ## Targeting

 To enable latest-targeting, Arcade will introduce a new property file called `TargetFrameworkDefaults.props`.
-This is approach takes direct inspiration from current approaches in runtime and other repositories.
+This approach takes direct inspiration from current approaches in runtime and other repositories.

 ```
 <Project>